 The North American Free Trade Agreement (NAFTA) came into effect on January 1, 1994.
 The agreement between Canada, the United States and Mexico aimed to increase economic activity and integration amongst the three countries.
-The Trump administration recently triggered the renegotiation of NAFTA, which is set to begin in August 2017.
-Find a timeline of the renegotiations here.
+The Trump administration recently triggered the renegotiation of NAFTA, which began in August 2017 and continued into 2018.

 Since 1994, NAFTA has increased trade across borders and contributed to economic integration between Canada, the United States and Mexico.
 The efforts to lower trade barriers, however, have contributed to many negative impacts on people, democracy and the environment across the continent.
 Some of these impacts include: